VladRafli/Lab_Database_Systems/Lab 1/README.md

 With XAMPP, you can see your query result more clear than using CLI because GUI had an User Interface so its more readable than CLI one.

+### 7. How to setup Microsoft SQL Server

+Now to setup SSMS, just install the app from the installer that you have downloaded.
+Follow this step to use SSMS

+1. Run SQL Server Installer Center
+2. Select New SQL Server Stand-alone Installation
+3. Follow installation step
+4. During installation, you will select which ... you need. *I forgot which need to be selected*
+5. *Forgot the server installation*
+6. After installing the server, you need to install Microsoft SQL Server Management Studio to edit database.
+Select *Install SQL Server Management Tool*
+7. After finished install the SSMS, now you are set to use it!

+### 8. How to use query in SSMS

+> This section is idle Zzzz....

 ---

-Okay, I think thats all the basics how to use PHPMyAdmin and XAMPP aplication to worh with the database.
-I hope its usefull and thank you for reading this!
+Okay, I think thats all the basics how to use PHPMyAdmin and XAMPP or MSSQL aplication to work with the database.
+I hope its useful and thank you for reading this!
 Hope you stay safe and happy coding!

 ### **Raf-Fly**